 Forbearance covers situations where deferment isn’t available.
 There are two flavors: discretionary or mandatory.
 Discretionary forbearance is up to the lender.
 Mandatory forbearance covers situations like economic hardship, teaching service or serving in the National Guard.

 Interest continues to accrue on all loan types during forbearance, including subsidized loans.
 This makes forbearance the worst possible option, short of delinquency.
 But let’s not kid ourselves, both forbearance and deferment are difficult situations to be in.
 If you had undergraduate student loans, you were likely in deferment on those loans during law school.
-If you did not make interest payments, take a look at those balance now to see how much they’ve grown over time.
+If you did not make interest payments, take a look at those balances now to see how much they’ve grown over time.

 Delinquency is when things start to get bad.
 You have fallen behind your student loan payments but the loans have not yet been placed into default.